• Skip to primary navigation

 Salad ingredients

-• Cilantro – This herb is amazing with cabbage and pairs so well with tangy, acidic lime.
+• Cilantro – this herb is amazing with cabbage and pairs so well with tangy, acidic lime

 Dressing Ingredients

-• Mayonnaise – Creamy mayo gives this dressing that classic taste of traditional coleslaw.
-It adds a savory, richness that keeps you coming back for more!
+• Mayonnaise – creamy mayo gives this dressing that classic taste of traditional coleslaw.
+It adds a savory richness that keeps you coming back for more.
 For my AIP, low-FODMAP and Whole30 friends, make sure you check the label for any unwanted ingredients.
-Or, try making some from scratch!
+Or, try making some from scratch.

-• Lime juice and lime zest – Zested lime and freshly squeezed juice adds a bright flavor and complexity when paired with the creamy dressing.
+• Lime juice and lime zest – zested lime and freshly squeezed juice adds a bright flavor and complexity when paired with the creamy dressing

-• Salt and pepper to taste – As this salad is already bursting with flavor, I find I use very little of each.
+• Salt and pepper to taste – as this salad is already bursting with flavor, I find I use very little of each.
 Black pepper adds some earthy notes.
 You may find that you don’t need to add salt at all, depending on what kind of mayonnaise you’re using.
 Feel free to eliminate it – you don’t want a salty coleslaw!

 TIP: When choosing a sweetener to use, consider the size of the granules.
 Some sweeteners may not dissolve readily in the dressing and give a slight grainy texture.
 Using a powdered sweetener may be a better option.

-Monash University has tested several varieties of cabbage and found that green and red cabbage are low-FODMAP in serving sizes of less than 3/4 cup.
+Monash University has tested several varieties of cabbage and found that green and red cabbage are low-FODMAP in serving sizes of less than ¾ cup.
 So, this is great news for cabbage lovers on a low-FODMAP diet!
-This recipe is made with a low-FODMAP salad dressing, so enjoy your coleslaw – just don’t go overboard on portion size and use a mayonnaise that suitable for a low-FODMAP diet.
+This recipe is made with a low-FODMAP salad dressing, so enjoy your coleslaw – just don’t go overboard on portion size and use a mayonnaise that's suitable for a low-FODMAP diet.

 Keep in mind that cruciferous vegetables like cabbage contain an indigestible sugar called raffinose that may cause some digestive upset, especially for people with IBS or IBD.